 Whole wheat pastry flour — I really love the natural nuttiness this adds to the carrot cake banana bread.

 Ground flaxseed — Whenever I am baking, flaxseed is always invited to the party!
 Not only does it up the fibre content but it also adds some healthy omega 3 fats.

 Banana — We want some very ripe bananas for this recipe (like almost going black but not all the way).
 This will add some natural sweetness and moisture.

 Shredded Carrots — I use my food processor to quickly shred carrots fine.
 Just make sure to use a fine grater or grating plate for this recipe.

 Vegan Butter — This gives the cake a delicious buttery flavour that we all love about a good dessert.

-Vegan Cream Cheese – In opinion, carrot cake just isn’t carrot cake without some glorious cream cheese icing on top.
-So yes, some vegan cream cheese is absolutely necessary but you can also use regular cream cheese if you’re not dairy free.
+Vegan Cream Cheese — In my opinion, carrot cake just isn’t carrot cake without some glorious cream cheese icing on top.
+So yes, some vegan cream cheese is absolutely necessary but you can also use regular cream cheese if you’re not dairy-free.

 Non-dairy Plain Yogurt — This helps to make the vegan cream cheese EXTRA creamy, but you can use regular plain yogurt if you are not dairy fre.